pwelke/SeminarLearningTheory/Chap3AndChap4.md

 ### Questions:
 1. How to approach a good hypothesis class?

+Approaching a good hypothesis class is undoubtedly a very important question in the field of practical machine learning.
+Unfortunately, the best answer to the question is "based on previous knowledge of the problem under consideration".
+Obviously, it does not provide any recipe for how to proceed and requires from the researches deep understanding of the problem and experience.
+In certain sense, choosing "proper" hypothesis class is more an "art" than a "science".

 2. P49 of the book, Remark 3.2, first sentence, why the algorithm will return a hypothesis from H?

-3. P58,Exercise 1
+As can be seen in the definition of Agnostic PAC Learnability, we are looking for a hypothesis in the Hypothesis class whose error  will not be much larger than the best error achievable by a predictor from the class.
+And for that we are using following expression:   $\mathcal{L}\_{\mathcal{D}}(h) \leq min_{h' \in \mathcal{H}} \mathcal{L}_{\mathcal{D}}(h') + \epsilon$

-4. P57，Remark 4.1("Discretization trick").
+3. P57，Remark 4.1("Discretization trick").
 Is it really a trick to solve problem or something we have to deal with?

+First of all, let us pay attention, that authors of the book put the name of the remark into quotes.
+Given that, authors, probably, wanted to pay attention to the fact when we are dealing with practical tasks and computers, we have a useful tool "to get a very good estimate of the practical sample complexity of infinite hypothesis classes"

-5.The bound of PAC learnability and bound of agnostic PAC learnability is different, why? and which part of the assumption makes the difference?
+4. The bound of PAC learnability and bound of agnostic PAC learnability is different, why? and which part of the assumption makes the difference?